JLC2141/intro_to_cli/README.md

 > [!NOTE]
 > The .sh extension is just convention.
 Other file extensions are also compatible with running the bash command
-> But, imagine one day someone will look at your code and try to understand how it functions
+> But, imagine one day someone will look at your code and try to understand how it functions.
 > Coding standards make reading code more streamlined and so the .sh extension tells others to look there for automated scripts

-**Concept Check**
+**Final concept check challenge**

-Take some time to re-edit the script.sh files to achieve the following objectives:
+Take some time to re-edit the script.sh file to achieve the following objectives:

 * Make a comment where they should take advantage of vs code text editor.
 Click on the file and use the VS code